2,458 texts in Legends of the Jews (Ginzberg)

 Because true magic, the kind wielded by prophets and emanating from the Divine, is something else entirely.
 Consider the story of the Egyptian magicians and their fateful encounter...

 The ancient stories wrestle with these questions, too.
 Take the story of Pharaoh and the plagues in Egypt.
-We all know the story: Moses demands freedom for the Israelites, Pharaoh ...
+The familiar story is this: Moses demands freedom for the Israelites, Pha...

-We often think about the plagues as pure punishment, but the tradition reveals a more nuanced picture.
-The fourth plague, hail, is a great example. : God, in His fury, is about to ...
+Legends of the Jews turns to God's Mercy Shone Through Even in the Plague of Hail.
+The fourth plague, hail, is a great example.
+God, in His fury, is about to unleash a devastating ...

 They're opposites.
 Always battling it out.
 But in one of the most dramatic stories in the Torah, the Exodus from Egypt, we see them working together in a truly terrifying way.
 I'm ...